 What is A4 paper size used for?

-To many people wordwide, excluding North America and Canada, the most familiar paper size size is A4 (a familiar 210mm x 297mm).
+A4 is a paper size that is used for a wide range of documents, including magazines, catalogs, letters and forms.
+To many people worldwide, excluding North America and Canada, the most familiar paper size size is A4 (a familiar 210mm x 297mm).
 It is commonly used for letters and correspondence in the UK and it is the standard paper size for most home printers.
 It is the standard copy paper sheet and can be used in most home and office printers.
 The size is printable in most common home and office printers and has become the standard copy paper sheet.